 Nicole Duennebier was born in Hartford, Connecticut in 1983.
 She received her Bachelor of Fine Arts at Maine College of Art with a major in painting.
 Her BFA thesis work was most influenced by research into the coastal ecosystems of Maine.
 In 2006 she was awarded the Monhegan Island Artists Residency.
 On the island she continued her work with sea life, and perceived a natural connection between the darkness and intricacy of undersea regions and the aesthetic of 16th-century Dutch still-life painting.

-Duennebier is a 2016 Massachusetts Cultural Council Painting Fellow.
-Her work can be found in the permanent collection of the New Britain Museum of American Art.
-Writing about Bright Beast, her 2013 solo show at the Lilypad in Cambridge, “gorgeous and creepy” and said Duennebier’s “technical mastery gives the artist what she needs to seduce the viewer; the content lowers the boom.”
-Duennebier's solo show at 13FOREST, The Great Season, ran from January through March 2014; an interview from that time written by gallery co-owner Jim Kiely can be found on our blog.
+In 2008 Duennebier moved to the Boston area, and now lives and works in Malden.
+She is a 2016 Massachusetts Cultural Council Painting Fellow and her work can be found in the permanent collection of the New Britain Museum of American Art.
+Writing about Bright Beast, her 2013 solo show at the Lilypad in Cambridge, Cate McQuaid of the Boston Globe said Duennebier’s “technical mastery gives the artist what she needs to seduce the viewer; the content lowers the boom.”
+Duennebier has also been featured in the Portland Press Herald, Art New England and Hi-Fructose Magazine, among other publications.